 My husband Jamie was with me at the doctor’s appointment when I found out.
 I remember just bursting into tears and the feelings of disbelief.
 You go through stages of crying, feelings of fear and weirdly almost wanting to laugh with the feeling of “Is this real?
 Is this really happening to me?
 Did I not eat the right food?”
 At the time, I was a healthy, active 28-year-old.

-Following my diagnosis, I had a sub-total colectomy (an operation to remove to remove part of the colon), followed by six months of chemotherapy.
+Following my diagnosis, I had a sub-total colectomy (an operation to remove part of the colon), followed by six months of chemotherapy.

 Chemotherapy takes a toll in many ways, mentally and physically.
 Chemo brain is a real thing!
 You get forgetful and a bit fuzzy.
 My hair thinned, but the drugs I was on thankfully do not cause full hair loss.
 The nausea isn’t great.